Gene transfer agent: GTA-mediated transduction

 Whether release of GTA particles leads to transfer of DNA to new genomes depends on several factors.
-First, the particles must survive in the environment – little is known about this, although particles are reported to be quite unstable under laboratory conditions.
+First, the particles must survive in the environment.
+Particles are reported to be quite unstable under laboratory conditions, so little is known about this.
 Second, particles must encounter and attach to suitable recipient cells, usually members of the same or a closely related species.
 Like phages, GTAs attach to specific protein or carbohydrate structures on the recipient cell surface before injecting their DNA.
-Unlike phage, the well-studied GTAs appear to inject their DNA only across the first of the two membranes surrounding the recipient cytoplasm, and they use a different system, competence-derived rather than phage-derived, to transport one strand of the double-stranded DNA across the inner membrane into the cytoplasm.
+Unlike phages, the well-studied GTAs appear to inject their DNA only across the first of the two membranes surrounding the recipient cytoplasm, and they use a different system, competence-derived rather than phage-derived, to transport one strand of the double-stranded DNA across the inner membrane into the cytoplasm.

 If the cell's recombinational repair machinery finds a chromosomal sequence very similar to the incoming DNA, it replaces the former with the latter by homologous recombination, mediated by the cell's RecA protein.
 If the sequences are not identical this will produce a cell with a new genetic combination.
 However, if the incoming DNA is not closely related to DNA sequences in the cell it will be degraded, and the cell will reuse its nucleotides for DNA replication.

 Specific GTA systems

-RcGTA (Rhodobacter capsulatus)
+RcGTA/Rhodobactegtaviriform (Rhodobacter capsulatus)

 The GTA produced by the alphaproteobacterium Rhodobacter capsulatus, named R. capsulatus GTA (RcGTA), is currently the best studied GTA.
 When laboratory cultures of R. capsulatus enter stationary phase, a subset of the bacterial population induces production of RcGTA, and the particles are subsequently released from the cells through cell lysis.
 Most of the RcGTA structural genes are encoded in a ~ 15 kb genetic cluster on the bacterial chromosome.
 However, other genes required for RcGTA function, such as the genes required for cell lysis, are located separately.
 RcGTA particles contain 4.5 kb DNA fragments, with even representation of the whole chromosome except for a 2-fold dip at the site of the RcGTA gene cluster.